Josh Larsen (speedway rider): Career

 Larsen first came to ride in Europe for Arena Essex during the 1992 British League season, upon the 'Hammers' elevation to the First Division in 1992.
 He'd been widely touted as the latest sensation to come out of the United States - a reputation he'd more than live up to come the end of his two initial seasons with the club.
-Josh started the season in the reserve berth, proving a useful man to have in that position and putting all of his small track experience to good use around the Arena-Essex Raceway.
+Larsen started the season in the reserve berth, proving a useful man to have in that position and putting all of his small track experience to good use around the Arena-Essex Raceway.

-Josh made real progress in 1993, though, when he built upon his debutant year to improve his average significantly.
+Larsen made real progress in 1993, though, when he built upon his debutant year to improve his average significantly.
 He was a match winner on multiple occasions, scoring countless 5-1's at home alongside Hammers no.1 rider Leigh Adams and helping the USA to World Team Cup victory at Coventry.
-Josh was so popular that a coach load of Hammers fans travelled to the Czech Republic to cheer him on in the World Under-21 championship - a meeting which was eventually won by Mikael Karlsson (now Max) with Josh finishing sixth.
+Larsen was so popular that a coach load of Hammers fans travelled to the Czech Republic to cheer him on in the World Under-21 championship - a meeting which was eventually won by Mikael Karlsson (now Max) with Larsen finishing sixth.

 But come 1994 and Larsen dropped a bombshell on the Hammers - he was staying at home to train as a fireman.
 It was a devastating blow for the club, particularly as the side were forced to start the season without a recognised third heat leader.
-Josh continued to ride in the US and in world championship rounds - he made his world final debut at Vojens that year, finishing high enough up the leader board to qualify for the inaugural Grand Prix series in 1995.
+Larsen continued to ride in the US and in world championship rounds - he made his world final debut at Vojens that year, finishing high enough up the leader board to qualify for the inaugural Grand Prix series in 1995.